oxy-Op/discord-selfbot-ai/README.md

   - In access list, add discord user id of users you want your account to respond to
   - Provide your discord account token and open api key
 - `python main.py`

+# Usage

+  Now your account should be able to reply to users whose ids you provided.
+Note that the identifier `search` should be in the text to trigger response

 ## Disclaimer: